The Storebro Royal Cruiser 395 was the successor of the successful SRC 380 Biscay

 .
-The design was based on the known characteristics of the SRC 380.
-The finish of the ship was optimized in many areas.
-While the actual hull and structure experienced no change, the flybridge has been completely redesigned.
+The design was based on the features known from the SRC 380.
+The ship was processed in many areas even more valuable.
+While the actual hull and superstructure remained unchanged, the flybridge was completely redesigned.

-To avoid the overpowering Yanmar 6LYA-STE (350 hp) were then installed in some SRC 395.
+To avoid the overpowering Yanmar 6LYA-STE (350 HP) were then installed in some SRC 395.
 Ultimately then, the shipyard returned, also at the insistence of Lennart Ivarsson

 , to the Volvo Penta TAMD63P-A, for which the ship was originally designed.